-I love aubergines and I think every other recipe I post has aubergines in it!
-But what’s there not to love about it?
-It’s delicious and nutritious.
 I’m not vegetarian, at least not yet, but have been trying to cut meat from our meals as much as I can.
 Using aubergines helps me balance the flavour of vegetarian dishes, on their own or with mushrooms for added protein.

 My desire to eat less or no meat has led me to “invent” quite a few dishes that had not been in my repertoire before, including this delicious pilaf which I made a couple of weeks ago.
 It turned out even better than I had imagined and looked really good too.

 Bulghur pilafs can be found in many of Iran’s regional cuisines.
 These recipes usually call for mixing bulghur with rice or lentils.
 There is also one made with noodles which is really delicious.

 Since I was making this one with aubergine I decided to go for aubergine tahdig.
 What’s tahdig?
 Bear with me, I’m going to explain that right now.